 We initially considered using four types of publicly available sequencing data sets: Bulk RNA sequencing, bulk DNA sequencing, single-cell RNA sequencing, and single-cell DNA sequencing.
 We decided to survey these different types of data because we had no idea which type would be most amenable to viral sequence mining.
 In bulk tissue sequencing, researchers survey many cells at once, increasing the odds that a viral genome may be present.
 In single-cell sequencing data sets, they cast a much smaller net, but there may be a more favorable ratio of viral to host nucleic acids.
 We were also unsure whether DNA or RNA sequencing would yield more viral hits.
 DNA sequencing will catch double-stranded DNA (dsDNA) viruses, but may not capture single-stranded DNA (ssDNA) viruses and will definitely miss RNA viruses.
 RNA sequencing will catch RNA viruses, but can only capture DNA viruses if they are transcriptionally active.
-As we dug further into these data types, we quickly realized that most public single-cell RNA sequencing experiments use 10x technology, which only sequences a small 3' or 5' fragment of the transcript.
-We can leverage 10x single-cell RNA sequencing data sets for microbial detection (for example, using SIMBA [5]), but we specifically wanted our pipeline to be able to reconstruct viral genomes from sequencing data.
-This would be impossible with the short fragments that this type of approach returns.
-We chose to move forward with only paired-end bulk RNA/DNA sequencing and paired-end singlecell DNA sequencing.
+As we dug further into these data types, we became concerned that single-cell RNA sequencing datasets may not be sequenced deeply enough to allow for assembly of viral genes and genomes.
+We can leverage single-cell RNA sequencing data sets for microbial detection (for example, using SIMBA [5]), but we specifically wanted our pipeline to be able to reconstruct full viral genes and genomes from sequencing data.
+This would be impossible with the short fragments that this type of approach typically returns.
+We chose to move forward with only paired-end bulk RNA/DNA sequencing and paired-end single-cell DNA sequencing.